 Viticulture came to Andorra in 1988 as an experiment.
 The first vineyard was Casa Beal, which began producing in 2006 a white wine called “Cim del Cal” – a Gewurztraminer with light, natural sparkles.
 It is very much in the style of neighboring wine regions.
 We weren’t able to visit Casa Beal, but we were also looking for something fresh and unusual.

 We stumbled on Casa Auvinya, the first producer of red wines in Andorra.
-Actually, we didn’t stumble on Casa Auvinya.
-Nobody stumbles on Casa Auvinya.
+Actually, we didn’t stumble on the winery.
+Nobody stumbles on it.
 It’s so far up the steep mountain that you have to search for it.
 Before visiting the Caldea INUU spa, we committed to visiting and were rewarded.

 The winery brings craft to new heights – all production is done by hand.
 There is no room for machines on the steep mountain sides.
 They produce just 1200 kilos of grapes from 5000 vines.

-Sitting in the tasting room of Casa Auvinya and looking through the open door out at the Pyrenees Mountains, we had one more reason to say, “Wow!”
+Sitting in the Casa Auvinya tasting room and looking through the open door out at the Pyrenees Mountains, we had one more reason to say, “Wow!”
 Our expectations of Andorran wine were not high, but maybe they should have been.
-Wineries like Casa Auvinya are producing beautiful vintages from their soaring mountainous vineyards.
+Wineries like Casa Auvinya are producing beautiful Andorra wine vintages from their soaring mountainous vineyards.